Mieron-HH/alx-system_engineering-devops/0x01-shell_permissions/README.md

 >>> 100-change_owner_and_group
 	=> chmod -R vincent:staff .
 	- changes the owner to vincent and the group owner to staff for all the files and directories in the working directory

+>> 101-symbolic_link_permissions
+	=> chmod -h vincent:staff _hello
+	- changes the owner and the group owner of a symbolic file called _hello to vincent and staff respectively